 FAQ: There are many bike tour companies out there and I'm getting a bit overwhelmed.
 Why should I travel with you?

 Rest assured, you’re in good hands with us!
-We’ve been operating guided holidays for the past 20+ years, and we are proudly a small company, with a close knit community of both North American and European guides whom all live in and have an intimate knowledge of where we travel to in Europe.
-We know our region like the back of our hands!
-Brett, our Canadian born & Tuscany based leader, has a very hands on approach to the business and personally develops and leads many of our tours.
-He takes great pride in his tours, and because he often personally leads the tours he has “skin in the game”.
+We’ve been operating guided holidays for the past 20+ years, and we are proudly a small company.
+Our close-knit community of European and North American guides all live in Europe and have an intimate knowledge of the regions we visit.
+Brett, our Canadian-born & Tuscany-based leader, has a very hands on approach to the business and personally develops and leads many of our tours.
+He takes great pride in his company, and because he often personally leads the tours he has “skin in the game.”
 How many other companies can say that?

-All of our guides are fully bilingual, (and in some cases trilingual) in whatever region they are guiding therefore they are capable of contacting whatever emergency services are required in case of need.
-All of our guides have first aid training and carry first aid kits with them.
+We always have at least one fully bilingual guide on tour so they are capable of contacting emergency services in case of need.
+All of our guides have first-aid training and carry first-aid kits with them.
 Previously we have had to cope with medical emergencies and we have always managed to do just that, cope with the situation and ensure that the afflicted client is looked after as best as possible.
-Furthermore, since we have an office in Italy we can always follow up and help the client deal with insurance issues (which is why we request every clients insurance policy number and contact details, as well as a person back home to contact in case of emergency), or rebooking of plane tickets, etc etc. Needless to say having professional, bilingual guides looking after you can be of great benefit.
+Furthermore, since we have an office in Italy we can always follow up and help the client deal with insurance issues (which is why we request everyone's insurance policy number and contact details, as well as a contact in case of emergency), or rebooking of plane tickets, etc. Needless to say, having professional bilingual guides looking after you can be of great benefit.

-FAQ: I have specific details regarding the tour, who can I speak to or correspond with directly that has an in-depth knowledge of that tour and the area you’re going to?
+FAQ: I have specific questions regarding the tour.
+Who can I speak to or correspond with that has an in-depth knowledge of that tour and the area you’re going to?

-Your initial tour enquiry goes directly to our owner/manager Brett Naisby, who is available to answer any and all questions.
-Each tour has a tour manager and that person (either Brett, Claire, Manu, or Melissa) is also available via email or by skype or telephone to reply to your questions.
-All of our Trip Managers also guide the tours that they manage, so they have first-hand knowledge of the day to day operation of the tour.
-If you have special requests, or just a million questions then they are there to assist you.
+Your initial inquiry goes directly to our owner/manager Brett Naisby, who is available to answer any and all questions.
+Every tour has a Tour Manager who is available via email, Skype, or telephone to reply to your questions.
+The Tour Managers also guide that particular tour so they have first-hand knowledge of the day-to-day operations.
+If you have special requests or just a million questions, they are there to assist you.

 FAQ: Can you tell me a bit about the guide for this trip?
-Who are they, where are they from, what is there experience?
+Who are they, where are they from, what experience do they have?